The Moment talks to Reba Boutique owner Rachel Parkin

 Reba is a lifestyle boutique, which means it carries clothing, jewellery, accessories and gifts.
 Over the years we’ve thought about specialising in one particular area, but I like the mix of products that we sell.
 We aim to have a different offer from the high street stores that abound in Peterborough, so if you’re looking for something a little more unusual, then you’ll find it in Reba.

-At the moment, our jewellery sells very well – particularly Blowing in the Wind which is our collection of Real leaf jewellery – poignant for this Autumn season and Kate Hamilton Hunter’s collection of jewellery made from vintage biscuit tins always sells out.
+At the moment, our jewellery sells very well – particularly Blowing in the Wind which is our collection of real leaf jewellery – and Kate Hamilton Hunter’s collection of jewellery made from vintage biscuit tins always sells out.
 On the homewares, East of India is a staple for us, they do beautiful and sentimental pieces in their own inimitable style and for quirkiness I’d pick our biscuit cushions.
 Everyday sellers are our huge array of scarves which have become a wardrobe staple over the past couple of years and almost as popular an accessory as a signature handbag.

 I love the scarves, they’re inexpensive enough to choose a different one for every day of the week, so you can change your look at minimal expense and I love the jewellery – Our Vintage collection will come into its own as we move into the little black dress season and sparkle becomes de rigueur.
 Thinking about it, I’m a sucker for any kind of accessory – but what woman isn’t ?